 - The interviewer needs to be highly skilled in both technical and psychological aspects

-Sometimes it’s best to bring in someone who can offer insightful knowledge with understanding of the entire online game development industry.
+Sometimes it’s best to bring in someone who can offer insightful knowledge with an understanding of the entire online game development industry.
 These could be professional game testers or even pro gamers.

 Pros of expert review: